 However, Johnson has not committed to doing so in the House.
 “We’re going to do in the House what we always do and that is a deliberative process,” he said.

-Johnson will also swear in Arizona Representative-Elect Adelita Grijalva before the House votes on the shutdown deal this week, his office said.
+Johnson will also swear in Arizona Representative-Elect Adelita Grijalva before the House votes on the shutdown deal, his office said.
 Grijalva, a Democrat, was elected in September, and this is the longest ever delay for any representative’s swearing-in.
+Although Johnson previously said he would not swear in Grijalva until the House returned from its recess, Republican representatives have been sworn in while the House was not in session earlier this year.

 Related content